 - Virtual math contests offer more flexibility.

-- Virtual classes eliminate the need for the weekly commute to Oak Brook.
+- Virtual classes eliminate the need for the weekly commute.

 - Students who missed a lesson have access to a recording of the session.